KARMA (KARMA) Price Tops $0.0009

 According to CryptoCompare, “Karma is a dapp that awards tokens for helping people through positive actions.
 Users also earn tokens by validating good deeds.
 Share tokens with those you feel deserve it for doing good in the world and promote a world of giving. “

-It is usually not possible to purchase alternative cryptocurrencies such as KARMA directly using US dollars.
-Investors seeking to acquire KARMA should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase KARMA using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as KARMA directly using U.S. dollars.
+Investors seeking to acquire KARMA should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy KARMA using one of the exchanges listed above.

 Receive News & Updates for KARMA Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for KARMA and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.